artifacthub/hub/docs/faq.md

 ### How do I add the repository metadata file for OCI repositories?

 The metadata file needs to be pushed to the OCI registry as well, using a special tag.
-You can find more details here: <https://artifacthub.io/docs/topics/repositories/helm-charts/#oci-support>
+You can find more details in the [Helm OCI support section](https://artifacthub.io/docs/topics/repositories/helm-charts/#oci-support).

 ## Authentication